jr-527/voip-modem/README.txt

 Here is what each component does:

 record: Record audio and output it as a digital signal.
-The output should use one 16-bit signed int per sample.
+The output should use one 32-bit float per sample.
 It doesn't particularly matter what the sample rate is, as long as the "play" component uses the same sample rate.

 demodulate: Demodulate the digital signal.
 The "modulate" component should use